rgeraldporter/inquiry-monad/README.md

 `InquiryP` unwrap methods exit into a Promise.

-`InquiryF` unwrap methods _do not exit into a Future_, but you can convert to a promise by unwrapping with `.promise()`.

 ### `.join()` (only useful for `Inquiry`)

 Returns the contained `Inquiry` object value, without any additional handling.

 This is most basic way of returning the values collected by `Inquiry`.

-Warning: this can be, but should not be, used with `InquiryP` or `InquiryF` as it will not ensure Promises/Futures have resolved before returning the value.
-These unresolved Promises/Futures will be contained in the `IOU` list.
+Warning: this can be, but should not be, used with `InquiryP` as it will not ensure Promises have resolved before returning the value.
+These unresolved Promises will be contained in the `IOU` list.

 ```js
 const isMoreThanOne = Question.of([